osiievska23/bicycle-service-microservices/README.md

 - The interface is defined in terms of other elements of the domain model.
 - The operation is stateless.

-# booking-domain
-## booking-domain-core
-only creates and return the event.
-Domain service should not now about how to fire the event, it's responsible for creating and returning the events after business logic complete

-## booking-app-service
-decides where and how run the events

 ## The differences between a domain service and an application services are subtle but critical:
 (http://gorodinski.com/blog/2012/04/14/services-in-domain-driven-design-ddd/)